-As at 31 March 2019 there were no cases under investigation by the Ombudsman.
+As at 31 March 2020 there was 1 case outstanding and under investigation by the Ombudsman.

 Constitutional Matters

 The key roles and responsibilities of Council committees, elected members, the Chief Executive, Monitoring Officer and Section 151 Officer are set out in the Council's constitution scheme of delegation.